 When not helping to deliver treatment and healthcare solutions to patients faster through the commercialization of cutting-edge science, Karolina is at conferences rubbing shoulders with managing directors of Europe’s top life science funds.
 That, or devoting time to the several non-profit organizations for women in STEM she has co-founded.

-The moment of career transformation was, as she saw it, the perfect time for the fledgling VC investor to make a prudent investment in herself.
+To help give her new career path a healthy head start, she started an Executive MBA at HEC Paris at roughly the same time.
+This watershed moment of career transformation was, as she saw it, the perfect time for the fledgling VC investor to make a prudent investment in herself.

 At HEC Paris, she would consolidate and sharpen her skillset, acquire a sprawling network, and make deliberate discoveries and insights into who she is as a person and as a leader—and how she could put herself in an environment to thrive.